harelsegev/INDXRipper/README.md

 ### The --deleted-only Switch
 In addition to the parent file reference, index entries contain a file reference to their own file's MFT record.
 If the --deleted-only switch is given, INDXRipper follows this file reference.
 If it succeeds, the index entry is not outputted.

-This reduces noise in case you combine the output with the output of fls or MFTECmd.
+This reduces noise (duplicate information) in case you combine the output with the output of fls or MFTECmd.
-The combined output won't contain duplicate lines for files that still have their MFT records.

-Well, almost.
-These duplicate lines cannot be eliminated entirely without potential information loss.
-Deleted entries may have their file reference overwritten.
-The overwritten reference will probably be invalid and the entry will be outputted, despite the file having an MFT record.
-It's not possible to know if the MFT record the entry pointed to was recycled since.

-**Note:** Index entries of deleted files that their MFT record **wasn't** recycled will **not** be outputted!
-These files' MFT records will be outputted by fls and MFTECmd.
+**Note:**
+The file reference of a deleted entry may be overwritten.
+Therefore, the MFT index outputted by INDXRipper may be false.

 ## Installation
 Python 3.8 or above is required.